fahadmaqsood/pil_plus/README.md

 * Replacing a specific color in the image with another

 Overall, "pil_plus" aims to provide a simple and intuitive interface for working with images in Python, making it easy to perform common image manipulation tasks.

+# Usage

+using pil_plus is as simple as the following:

+importing the package

+`from pil_plus import PilPlus`